Kazi Anwar Hossain: Club career

 Anwar made his First Division League debut in 1976 for Abahani Krira Chakra.
 He soon became a regular face in the starting eleven and scored a goal in the 1977 league deciding match against Rahmatganj MFS, a game Abahani won 3–1.
 With Abahani he won the league title four times during his 8-year-long stay at the club, and also captained them in 1982.
 After leaving Abahani in 1984, Anwar went on to play for Dhaka Wanderers and Dhanmondi Club before retiring in 1989 while playing for PWD Sports Club.

 International career

-After the winger impressed during the 1978 AFC Youth Championship, coach, Anwar Hossain, gave Anwar his senior international debut in 1979.
-In his debut year for Bangladesh, he participated in both the 1980 AFC Asian Cup qualifiers and Korea Cup.
-Anwar's contribution to the team during the qualifiers earned him a place in the main squad for the 1980 AFC Asian Cup in Kuwait.
-He also partook in the 1980 AFC Youth Championship after playing an integral role in qualification.
+After the winger impressed during the 1978 AFC Youth Championship, joint-coaches Anwar Hossain and Anjam Hossain, gave Anwar his senior international debut in 1979.
+In his debut year for Bangladesh, he participated in both the 1980 AFC Asian Cup qualification and 1979 Korea Cup.
+Anwar also made the main squad for the 1980 AFC Asian Cup held in Kuwait.
+He also participated in the 1980 AFC Youth Championship after playing an integral role in qualification.